JereKuusela/valheim-infinity_hammer/README.md

 On servers, above features are disabled without cheat access (except visual changes and offsetting).

-## Visuals
+## Visual

 Visual settings work even without cheat access.

-- Disable marker (default: `false`, key: `disable_marker`): Whether the placement ghost is visualized.
+These all are disabled by default.

-- Remove effects (default: `false`, key: `remove_effects`): Removes visual effects of building, repairing and destroying.
+- No effects: Hides visual effects of building, repairing and destroying.
+- No health indicator: Hides the piece health bar.
+- No placement marker: Hides the yellow placement marker (also affects Gizmo mod).
+- No support indicator: Hides the color that shows support.

 ## Output